yingw/jhipster-china.github.io/pages/common-application-properties.md

                 enabled: false
                 reportFrequency: 60 # frequency of reports in seconds

-        # Logging configuration, used by LoggingConfiguration
+        # Logging 配置, used by LoggingConfiguration
         logging:
             logstash: # Forward logs to Logstash over a socket
                 enabled: false # Logstash is disabled by default